What’s the best translation of The Plague by Camus?

 Which translation is “best” for you might depend on the formats in which it is available.

-If you want an ebook, there are ebooks available from Gilbert, Buss, and Marris.
-So convenient!
+If you want an ebook or paperback, there are copies available from Gilbert, Buss, and Marris.

 If you want a hardcover, you can choose between Gilbert and Marris.